JRMurr/JRMurr.github.io/data/blog/organizing-system-configs-with-nixos.md

 }
 ```

 So TLDR just exposes a flake output of `secrets` which is a directory containing all my age encrypted files.
-This lets me reference the encrypted files like `"${inputs.secrets}/secrets/caddy-cloudflare.age";`
+This lets me reference the encrypted files like `"${inputs.secrets}/secrets/caddy-cloudflare.age";` in my main nix config repo.

 This is the main file that does the magic for what keys are valid for each secret